Tara’s Adventure on the West Highland Way

 Kingshouse to Kinlochleven

-Kingshouse to Kinlochleven was the aim for Tara and Scott on day 6 of their West Highland Way walking holiday.
-The day began cloudy with the occasional spot of rain which never really materialised, so once again, Tara and Scott were lucky enough to leave their waterproofs in their rucksacks.
+Kingshouse to Kinlochleven was our aim for day 6 of our West Highland Way walking holiday.
+The day began cloudy with the occasional spot of rain which never really materialised, so once again, we were lucky enough to leave our waterproofs in our rucksacks.

-The walk started parallel to the road and in no time they reached the start of the climb to the highest point on the Way, up the intimidatingly named Devil’s Staircase.
-Despite its title, Tara tells us it turned out to be not nearly as difficult as the name suggests, perhaps her Lake District walking has prepared her well.
+The walk started parallel to the road and in no time we reached the start of the climb to the highest point on the Way, up the intimidatingly named Devil’s Staircase.
+Despite its title, it turned out to be not nearly as difficult as the name suggests, perhaps our Lake District walking has prepared us well.

-They reached the highest point quite quickly, and were rewarded with fabulous views north to the Mamores and Ben Nevis.
-Having overtaken everyone else on the climb and realising they were likely to make it to Kinlochleven quite early, they would take a little side excursion to see the Three Sisters in the pass of Glencoe, from Stob Mhic Mhartuin, they therefore turned off and made the climb to take in the stunning views.
+We reached the highest point quite quickly, and were rewarded with fabulous views north to the Mamores and Ben Nevis.
+Having overtaken everyone else on the climb and realising we were likely to make it to Kinlochleven quite early, we took a little side excursion to see the Three Sisters in the pass of Glencoe.

-Tara and Scott rejoined the route, ate their massive Kings House packed lunches, and started the descent into Kinlochleven which is at sea level.
+We rejoined the route, ate our massive Kings House packed lunches, and started the descent into Kinlochleven which is at sea level.
 Kinlochleven is a modern village set in spectacular scenery.
-Their B&B was once the village store but now it’s a fabulous place to stay and we understand they sampled the fudge, chocolates and biscuits from their lovely host before heading out to one of the many places to eat there.
+Our B&B was once the village store but now it’s a fabulous place to stay and we sampled the fudge, chocolates and biscuits from our lovely host before heading out to one of the many places to eat there.

-I hope you enjoy today’s pictures and we’ll eagerly await our update again tomorrow.
-It’ll be Tara and Scott’s last day.
-They’ll be walking to Fort William at the foot of Ben Nevis, Britain’s highest mountain.
+Here are today’s pictures Tomorrow we’ll be walking to Fort William at the foot of Ben Nevis, Britain’s highest mountain.

 The roadside walk before turning off to climb the Devil’s Staircase.